Homepage > Education and Learning > Schools > Find a School > School Search

 * Questionnaires are distributed to all parents and carers annually, giving you the opportunity to evaluate and comment on our school’s performance.

-* We hold events for parents and carers (celebration assemblies, workshops)
+* We hold events for parents and carers (celebration assemblies, workshops, forums)

 * All parents/carers are very welcome to make an appointment to discuss children’s needs, however large or small, at any time.